Professional Diploma in Nutraceuticals, Supplements and Functional Foods

 4. Food Sources of Bioactive Compounds: Identifying the different food sources rich in bioactive compounds.

-Module 4 - Nutritional Assessment and Dietary Analysis
+Nutritional Assessment and Dietary Analysis

 1. Methods for Assessing Nutritional Status: Exploring various methods used to assess an individual’s nutritional status, including physical examinations and laboratory tests.